 Then along came radio and TV, and it became increasingly possible to follow football from afar.
 Further technological advances, notably the internet and social media, have expanded football coverage and extended the game’s reach.
-What it means to be a football fan has evolved and shifted to such an extent that a 19th century fan might struggle to recognize a 21st century fan as a fellow round-ball enthusiast.
+What it means to be a football fan has evolved and shifted to such an extent that a 19th-century fan might struggle to recognize a 21st-century fan as a fellow round-ball enthusiast.

 In the modern era, the vast majority of football fans never go to games.
 Take Manchester United’s claim, based on a market research survey, to have 659 million supporters.
 Old Trafford’s capacity is 75,731.
 So, according to a back-of-an-envelope calculation, only 0.01% of the club’s fans can fit into their ground.
 While the average attendance for English Premier League matches in 2015–16 was just under 36,500, the average UK TV audience for those matches was 800,000.
 And that was just the UK audience.
 The Premier League says its worldwide TV audience is three billion.
-And then there’s social media.
-Real Madrid have more than 100 million fans on Facebook.
+And then there is social media.
+Real Madrid has more than 100 million fans on Facebook.
 The capacity at the Bernabéu is 81,044.
 Those fans who do go to matches are part of a vastly-outnumbered minority.

 But fans do still pass through the turnstiles.
 The modern fan is still more likely to be male than female, although research shows that a third of football fans are now women.
 They may still wear a replica shirt, but the woolen hat and scarf have fallen out of fashion.
 (The rosette and rattle are now football museum pieces.)
 The turnstile they pass through may be electronic, with a plastic smartcard placed into a scanner rather than a paper ticket handed to an operator.
 Most likely they will sit rather than stand, in plastic flip-up seats that clatter when a passage of play brings fans to their feet.
 There is still singing, and the ebb and flow of emotion.
 And the result still matters, and affects the mood, until overtaken by anticipation for the next match.
 There is always the next match.

-Some things never change, and the connection our ancestors had with football in Britain 150 years ago, or in Europe or Latin America over the past century, or in the US, from the ALPF, through the ASL and the NASL, to present day MLS, remains constant.
+Some things never change, and the connection our ancestors had with football in Britain 150 years ago, or in Europe or Latin America over the past century, or in the US, from the ALPF, through the ASL and the NASL, to present-day MLS, remains constant.
 This history of soccer fans is a social history, a political history, a history of the media, and a history of the game itself.
-Primarily, though, it’s a history of people going out to watch their teams, win or lose, then going back again and again.
+Primarily, though, it’s a history of people going out to watch their teams, win or lose, then going back again and again. ♦

 “An excellent read, rich in anecdotes and explanation” — Game of the People